pixa-pics/pixa-pics.github.io/README.md

 > And so, when we talk about privacy and anonymity or pecuniary freedom, it wouldn't occur to some that non-fungible tokens are a good reason to think that.

-## C) What does it perform?
+## C) :zap: What does it perform?

 > This is PIXAAAAA!
 An awesome pixel art editor made with material design guideline trends and awesome web technologies!
 100% visionary in privacy concerns/critics and against detractors with its development that has enabled to show an online-self (image) within a minimalistic version of an high definition image (minima-art), to which, looks like pixel art throughout an automatic resize and color quantization, and then to up-scale it way beyond Full HD through an algorithm that makes it happens to make it looking like a painting, while it will generate an infinite SVG and 6x bigger PNG version of the minima-art.

 * **Protect images.**
 * **Sanitizing private data before processing it remotely.**
 * **Staying on the front line of dropping cost as it is a FOSS.**
 * **Getting to openly fight what misses being just great, while boring good exists.**
 * **Staying modern without paying anything for useless and toxic ultra-simplification tools.**

 **Does https://pixa.pics/pixel get?**